 3. In the search bar type sharing and select Sharing

 4. Select the info icon near Internet Sharing

 5. You will then need to share your connection from the interface connected to the mobile hotspot to the interface that is attached to the PoE injector's IN port.
 In my setup, I am connected to the hotspot via WiFi, and my PoE injector is connected to my USB Ethernet Adaptor (which is plugged into my Mac's USB-C port).
 In this setup, I selected to share from WiFi and to USB 10/100/1000 LAN.
 (Your settings may vary based on your setup).

 6. Once your interfaces are selected you will need to toggle Internet Sharing.
 This will prompt you to start the sharing service.
 Select Start on this prompt.

 7. You should now see Internet Sharing: On.
 We are ready for the packet capture step.

 Setup for Windows ⊞

-Press the Windows key (⊞) or click in your search bar and type "network" Then select Network Status.
+Press the Windows key (⊞) or click in your search bar and type "control" Then select Control Panel.